Turks and Caicos Kiteboarding Guide

 Kiteboarding Schools

-The main schools offer complete lesson packages that are designed to get you through to where you can kite on your own.
+The main kiteboarding schools offer complete lesson packages that are designed to advance you to the skill level of being able to kite on your own.
 If you’ve made the decision to start kitesurfing, this is the recommended route to go.
-Lessons cost around $150-200 per hour, or $500-1,000 for a beginner package.
+Lessons cost around $150–200 per hour, or $500–1,000 for a beginner package.
 There are deals that include accommodation as well.

-The Providenciales kite schools also rent all necessary equipment, but they require proof of competency, typically in the form of an IKO Card (level 3K) or the completion of a skills demonstration.
-An equipment set rents for around $200 per day, and a complete setup with harness and board runs at about $800 per week.
-Local schools include water sports leader Big Blue Collective, Jedi Charters, Kite Provo, and TC Kiteboarding.
+The Providenciales kite schools can also rent all necessary equipment to intermediate or advanced kiters, but require proof of competency before doing so.
+Kiteboarding rental outfitters will typically require that you provide them with an IKO Card (level 3K), or ask you to complete a skills demonstration.
+An equipment set rents for around $200 per day, and a complete setup with harness and board is approximately $800 per week.

-Providenciales is of course the center of kiteboarding in the Turks and Caicos, and along with lessons and equipment sales and repairs, all kite tours and safaris are operated from this island.
-However, nearly all of our islands offer great areas to kite and discover.
+Providenciales is of course the center of kiteboarding in the Turks and Caicos, and along with lessons and equipment sales and repairs, all kite tours and downwinder safaris are operated from this island.
+However, nearly all of the islands offer great areas to kite and discover.

-In terms of actual kite locations, Providenciales, North Caicos and Middle Caicos all offer a wonderful selection of great settings, and you’ll typically be able to find a rideable spot no matter the wind direction is.
+In terms of actual kite locations, Providenciales, North Caicos, and Middle Caicos all offer a wonderful selection of great settings, and you’ll typically be able to find a rideable spot no matter the wind direction.

-The southern sides of these islands are on the Caicos Banks: an extensive and shallow bank that features some of the most turquoise ocean water you’ll ever see.
-This region is teeming with wildlife, and you’ll likely see stingrays, turtles, barracudas, and small sharks gliding by.
+The southern sides of these islands are on the Caicos Banks: an extensive and shallow bank that features some of the world's most turquoise ocean water.
+This region is teeming with wildlife, and it's possible to see stingrays, turtles, barracudas, and small sharks gliding by.
 Verdant red mangroves line many of the southern coasts adjacent to the Caicos Banks, and are likewise quite scenic and fun to explore.

-On the north coasts of these central Caicos Islands are spectacular sites with a differing atmosphere.
-There’s Half Moon Bay Beach and a nearby shallow lagoon, the beaches at Fort George Cay, Pine Cay and Water Cay, the rugged and majestic Mudjin Harbour, and the remote and spectacular Cedar Point and Wild Cow Run.
+On the north coasts of these central Caicos Islands are spectacular sites with differing atmospheres.
+There’s Half Moon Bay Beach and a nearby shallow lagoon, the beaches at Fort George Cay, Pine Cay, and Water Cay, the rugged and majestic Mudjin Harbour, and the remote and spectacular Cedar Point and Wild Cow Run.
 Experienced kiters will have endless sites to explore.

 South Caicos